MikePohatu/DevChecker/documentation/customactions.md

   * [Modal](#displayelement-modal)
   * [Log](#displayelement-log)
   * [None](#displayelement-none)
 * **DisplayName**: The name to be shown in DevChecker.
-If this is empty the script name will be used
+If this is empty the script file name will be used
 * **FilterProperties**: When displaying in a table view, the search box will filter the view based on a match against the properties listed here
-* **LogOutput**: Will log the output of the script, even if DisplayElement is Tab or Modal
+* **LogOutput**: Will log the output of the script to the output pane, even if DisplayElement is Tab or Modal
 * **LogScriptContent**: Set this to true to output the content of the script file to the logging pane in DevChecker
 * **MaxRowsPerColumn**: When outputting an object, you can split the list of properties into columns.
 A new column will be created per *MaxRowsPerColumn* properties
 * **OutputType**: Define the expected output of the script.
 Valid options (case sensitive):